 Taxable bond funds

-While fund investors were net redeemers of municipal bond funds (-$591 million) and money market funds (-$7.1 billion) for the fund-flows week ended February 28, they padded the coffers of equity funds (+$13.3 billion) and taxable bond funds (+$854 million).
+While fund investors were net redeemers of municipal bond funds (-$591 million) and money market funds (-$7.1 billion) for the fund-flows week ending February 28, they padded the coffers of equity funds (+$13.3 billion) and taxable bond funds (+$854 million).

 Interestingly, in spite of the upward shift in the yield curve and increasing inflation concerns, taxable bond funds attracted a preliminary $1.5 billion net for the month of February.

-Net inflows into corporate investment-grade debt funds (+$10 billion) offset the net outflows from corporate high-yield debt funds (-$10.4 billion) and the net inflows into government-Treasury funds (+$5 billion).
+Net inflows into corporate investment-grade debt funds (+$10 billion) offset the net outflows from corporate high-yield debt funds (-$10.4 billion) and the net inflows into government treasury funds (+$5 billion).